• Skip to primary navigation

 Oh, no – my bananas aren’t ripe!

-• Make sure your bananas are ripe.
-Like I mentioned above, I’m talking the darkest bananas possible – or at the very least, yellow with streaks of brown on the peel.
-The more ripe they are, the more flavor and sweetness they’re going to add.
+- Make sure your bananas are ripe.
+Like I mentioned above, I’m talking about the darkest bananas possible – or at the very least, yellow with streaks of brown on the peel.
+The riper they are, the more flavor and sweetness they’re going to add.

 Banana bread flavor variations

-• Add some crunch!
+- Add some crunch!
 I don’t add nuts to mine when I make it, but I know lots of people love the added crunch of walnuts.
-If you’re into that sort of thing, toss ½ cup of chopped walnuts into the batter, and maybe sprinkle some on top, too – you know, for good measure.
+If you’re into that sort of thing, toss 1/2 cup of chopped walnuts into the batter, and maybe sprinkle some on top, too – you know, for good measure.
+Voila – you’ve got banana nut bread!

-• Want to add fresh blueberries?
-Toss 1 ½-2 cups fresh blueberries in 1 Tablespoon all purpose flour to coat, then gently fold into the batter at the end of step 5.
+- Want to add fresh blueberries?
+Toss 1 1/2-2 cups fresh blueberries in 1 Tablespoon of all-purpose flour to coat, then gently fold into the batter at the end of step 5.

-• You can’t go wrong with chocolate chips, either.
-Add ½ cup milk, semisweet, or dark chocolate chips.
+- You can’t go wrong with chocolate chips, either.
+Add 1/2 cup milk, and semisweet or dark chocolate chips.

-• Drizzle the top with peanut butter!
-Warm a couple tablespoons peanut butter in the microwave and then drizzle it on top of the baked loaf.
+- Drizzle the top with peanut butter!
+Warm a couple of tablespoons of peanut butter in the microwave and then drizzle it on top of the baked loaf.

 How do you keep banana bread moist?

-To make sure you have moist banana bread and that it doesn’t dry out, you should always wrap it tightly in plastic wrap, tin foil, or store it in an airtight container.
+To make sure you have moist banana bread and that it doesn’t dry out, you should always wrap it tightly in plastic wrap, aluminum foil, or store it in an airtight container at room temperature for up to 5 days.
 Even better?
 Wrap it and stick it in a covered container.

 That crack down the middle of freshly baked bread is what I live for.
 It’s imperfectly perfect, and that’s exactly the way I like it.
 I know lots of people like to lie a thin slice of banana down the top, but I’m not about that life.